trueos/pcbsd/src-qt5/docs/introduction.rst

 * PC-BSD® packages are now built with `LibreSSL <http://www.libressl.org/>`_ which has fewer vulnerabilities than OpenSSL.

+* `OpenNTPD <http://www.openntpd.org/>`_ has replaced the default NTP as it has fewer security vulnerabilities.

 * The ability to login as a :ref:`PersonaCrypt` user has been added.
 This allows a user to use a removable, encrypted device as their home directory.

 * The ability to log into a "stealth session" has been added.
 A stealth session creates an encrypted zvol as a temporary home directory for that login session.